alfred4ibmOrg/ACE4MAG/Datapower/Lab3/README.md

 - Configuring Processing Policies, Rules, and Actions
 - Developing on XSLT to transform the content of the messages

 The following image shows the overall idea of this lab.
 There are REST clients which send requests and backends which are designed to process it.
 In the middle, there is a DataPower exposing REST facade against a web server as the backend.
 DataPower has a Multi-Protocol gateway service which accepts RESTful methods requests (GET, PUT, POST, DELETE) from the service consumer.
 Then, this service will transform the structure of the messages in both ways.
+(IGNORE SOAP BOX AT IMAGE BELOW AS WE DONT USE SOAP CONVERTER FOR NOW)

 ![](./images/DP-MPGW-REST-SOAP.png)